joshualmitchell/joshualmitchell.github.io/_posts/2017-09-22-my-analysis-notes-in-latex.md

 date: 2017-09-22
 ---

-### Lecture notes for Texas State University's MATH 3380: Analysis 1.
+### Here are my class resources for Texas State University's MATH 3380: Analysis 1.
 Taught by Dr. Stewart Welsh, Fall 2017

 [Here](https://github.com/joshualmitchell/joshualmitchell.github.io/tree/master/MATH3380)'s the link to my repository with all of these files: